william-xu/consul_service/README.md

 ## Distributed Configuration with Consul
 摘选自[Spring Cloud Consul](https://cloud.spring.io/spring-cloud-static/spring-cloud-consul/2.0.1.RELEASE/single/spring-cloud-consul.html)

-example, an application with the name "testApp" and with the "dev" profile will have the following property sources created:
+For example, an application with the name "testApp" and with the "dev" profile will have the following property sources created:

 config/testApp,dev/
 config/testApp/